evelan-de/sanity-plugin-inline-icon-manager/README.md

   'ai-settings-dialog.api-keys-title': 'API Keys',
-  'ai-settings-dialog.no-providers': 'No AI providers configured', 'ai-settings-dialog.provider-placeholder': 'Enter your {{providerKeyTitle}}', 'ai-settings-dialog.button-save': 'Save Settings'
+  'ai-settings-dialog.no-providers': 'No AI providers configured', 'ai-settings-dialog.provider-placeholder': 'Enter your {{providerKeyTitle}}', 'ai-settings-dialog.button-save': 'Save Settings',

+  // Schemas
+  // IconManager schema
+  'icon-manager.schema.title': 'Icon',
 }
 ```

 </details>
 <br/>

 If you want to add a new language or override one, you need to create a custom bundle with your desired locale.
-Use `icon.manager` as the namespace and add it to your `sanity.config` file under the `i18n.bundles` attribute.
+Use `@evelan-de/sanity-plugin-inline-icon-manager` as the namespace and add it to your `sanity.config` file under the `i18n.bundles` attribute.
 Here is an example:

 <br/>